 7. Ihwa Mural Village

-A decade ago, the neighborhood was set for demolition to clear away what was considered an ageing and unattractive slum to make way for new development.
+A decade ago, the neighborhood was set for demolition to clear away what was considered an aging and unattractive slum to make way for new development.
 It was one of many “moon villages”, or villages where the residents had set up their houses on the hills back in the days after the Korean War, mostly because they were poor and couldn’t afford to live in better and flatter areas of the city.

-Insadong-Gil is known as an arsty area filled with galleries and traditional restaurants, teahouses, and cafes.
+Insadong-Gil is known as an artsy area filled with galleries and traditional restaurants, teahouses, and cafes.
 There are about 100 galleries in the area and you can see every example of traditional Korean fine art from paintings to sculptures.
 You will also see a lot of shops with creative souvenirs here, so if you haven’t already bought enough – then save some luggage space, because the artists there sell some really nice things.

 9. Gwangjang Market

 Gwangjang Market is one of the oldest and largest traditional markets in South Korea, with more than 5000 shops and 20,000 employees in an area of 42,000 square meters.
-The narrow market alley are filled with food, souvenirs, clothes and so many snacks you are bound to buy a few crazy options.
+The narrow market alleys are filled with food, souvenirs, clothes and so many snacks you are bound to buy a few crazy options.
 This is the perfect place for foodies – we saw dishes and ingredients here that were extremely outside the box, so get ready for a culinary experience like no other!

 10. Themed Cafes